sukofox/PokemonMysticCrystal/README.md

 8. There is a tradeback NPC in one of the new areas.
 HINT: This person says he can make your pokemon travel through time.
 9. Raikou is no longer a roamer.
 Raikou is found somewhere else.
 I am confident you will figure it out.
 (Entei remains a roamer for now).
 10. In vanilla games, many Johto pokemon were only available post-game in Kanto, which was absurd.
 Now you can get them relatively earlier in Johto.
-    a.
-The same is true of some Kanto pokemon.
+    a) The same is true of some Kanto pokemon.
 For example, Diglett, which you can find early in Johto now.

 CREDITS:
 1. To the pret team who made this and many more projects possible by creating the disassembles.
 Thank you all.